How did 5 ideas to inspire our children to read the Bible start?

 He certainly does not see “mommy reading the Bible” because my Orthodox Study Bible is ALSO on my phone.

 That morning, when he made my bed, I reflected on the other rituals that I should visually share with him.
-I resolved to make the effort to read a printed Bible and not an e-Bible.
+I resolved to attempt to read a printed Bible and not an e-Bible.

 1- Purchase a child edition Bible and make an event out of it.
 Help your child write his name on the first page and the date when the Bible was first opened/read.
 I have attached some examples of children’s Bibles at the end of this article (*affiliate links*).